ehmiiz/MorgothsPKI/README.md

 To forge this realm of power, you shall need:

-- Six 🏰 fortresses in the void, each built upon the foundations of the Elder King's design (The latest scrolls from the Windows of the West shall serve as your blueprint)
+- Six 🏰 fortresses in the void, each hewn from the very bedrock of the Elder King's design (The latest scrolls from the Windows of the West shall serve as your blueprint)
-  - The Great Fortress of Angband 🗼, from which all dominion flows, the centre of the domain
+  - The Great Fortress of Angband 🗼, your domain controller, from which all dominion flows
-  - The **Dark Throne** of Morgoth himself ⚜️, isolated in its terrible might, never to be connected to lesser realms
+  - The **Dark Throne** of Morgoth himself ⚜️, the Root CA, isolated in its terrible might, untouched by lesser networks
-  - The Iron Tower of Thangorodrim 🏔️, bridging the realms of light and shadow
+  - The Iron Tower of Thangorodrim 🏔️, your Intermediate CA, bridging the realms of light and shadow
-  - Three Towers for the Ring-bearers: First Born 💫, Second Born ⚔️, and Stone-shapers ⚒️ (Each tower bearing its own purpose in the grand design)
+  - Three Towers for the Ring-bearers: The Firstborn 💫, the Secondborn ⚔️, and the Stone-shapers ⚒️ (Each SubCA tower bearing its own dark purpose in the grand design)
-- Memory vast as Anfauglith (16GB will suffice)
-  (For your realm must sustain all six fortresses simultaneously)
+- Memory vast as Anfauglith (16GB will suffice, for your realm must sustain all six fortresses simultaneously)
 - Storage deep as Angband's vaults (100GB)
   (Each fortress demands its share of the void)
 - A host capable of weaving realms between worlds